Node Counting

 What if I only use the MCP SIEM-polling tool (no DaemonSet)

 The MCP server's SIEM-sample tool offers on-demand SIEM polling without a DaemonSet.
 Each concurrent 10x Engine instance launched by the tool counts as one node.
-This is the evolution of the old "Cloud Reporter" capability.

 Do analytics servers (Splunk, Elasticsearch, Datadog) count as nodes